-Figure 41 - Lead/Lag or Multiplex Block
+Figure 26 - Lead/Lag or Multiplex Block

 Note: Setting PROGRAM RELAY 1 to setting 6, Jockey Pump, will cause Relay 1 to not participate in lead/lag or multiplex control.
 The order pumps are staged or destaged will remain the same, except the Master will skip Relay 1.
-Relay 1 will also never become the Primary when it is set to the Jockey Pump setting.
+Relay 1 will also never become the Primary when it is set to Jockey Pump.